|

 necessary as these radios perform just as well if you simply connect

 the chassis to the Neutral side of the AC line.
-Please read my essay on how to make these radios
+Please read my essay on how to make

 safe.
 I have restored